UV filter: Environmental aspects

 The use of UV filters has increased recently due to growing concern about UV radiation and skin cancer, especially as a result of ozone depletion, which in turn has caused concern for its environmental impact.

 The filter material can enter the environment either directly, through industrial wastewater discharge, or indirectly, through domestic water discharge during showering, bathing, urine excretion or through wastewater treatment.
 Wastewater treatment plants (WWTP) are not very effective at removing these contaminants.
 Several UV filters have been detected at ppb or ppt levels in surface water and wastewater, with maximum concentrations in the summertime.

 Because most UV filters are lipophilic, they tend to bioaccumulate in aquatic environments and food chains originating from them.
 Confirming bioaccumulation, several studies have shown the presence of UV filters in aquatic organisms.
 The 4-methyl-benzylidene camphor was detected in the muscle tissue of trout in Swiss and German waters, while traces of Ethylhexyl methoxycinnamate and octocrylene were found in shellfish in the Mediterranean and Atlantic coasts of France.
 Furthermore, eighteen organic sunscreens were found in sediments of Japanese rivers and lakes, at concentrations ranging from 2 to about 3000 ng/g.
 The accumulation of organic UV filters in living organisms is of major concern because some of them (and their metabolites) can act as endocrine disruptors both in vitro and in vivo.
 Also, Goksøyr et al. (2009) reported concentrations of organic UV-filters in open waters of the Pacific Ocean, providing evidence of the persistence and wide dispersion of these components in the marine environment.

 Because UV-filters are not always stable under environmental conditions, it is common for them to transform into other compounds.
 Water in natural reservoirs, for example, is subjected to sun irradiation, while swimming-pool water is often disinfected by chlorination, bromination, ozonation, or UV irradiation.
 These byproducts can often be more toxic than the original UV filter.
 For example, avobenzone transforms in the presence of chlorinated disinfection products and UV radiation, producing substituted chlorinated phenols and acetophenones, which are known for their toxicity.

-Some organic UV filters under UV radiation can generate reactive oxygen species (ROS) (OH, H2O2) (e.g. BP-3, octocrylene (OCR), octyl methoxycinnamate (OMC), phenyl benzimidazole sulphonic acid (PBS, PABA, etc.).
+Some organic UV filters under UV radiation can generate reactive oxygen species (ROS) (OH, H2O2) (e.g. BP-3, octocrylene (OCR), octyl methoxycinnamate (OMC), phenyl benzimidazole sulfonic acid (PBS, PABA, etc.).
 Some studies have recorded increased hydrogen peroxide or H2O2 levels in beaches directly attributable to UV filter transformation.
-H2O2 is responsible for damaging lipids, proteins and DNA, and generating high-stress levels in marine organisms.
+H2O2 is responsible for damaging lipids, proteins, and DNA, and generating high stress levels in marine organisms.
 Inorganic UV-filters (i.e. TiO2) can also generate ROS, another compound toxic for marine phytoplankton.